 Best spot treatment

-What is more, remember about proper face care – use creams that specifically fit your needs.
-If you suffer mainly from spots on chin and on forehead, you most likely have a combination skin, thus you should use oil-free, lightweight cream on your T-zone, but a moisturising cream on your cheeks.
+Remember about proper face care – use creams that specifically fit your skin type.
+If you suffer mainly from spots on chin and on forehead, you most likely have a combination skin, thus you should use oil-free, light cream on your T-zone, but a moisturising cream on your cheeks.
 On the other hand if you can find spots also on your cheeks, you probably have an oily skin, thus, you should opt for a double-duty (mattifying and moisturising) cream specifically targeted on sebum secretion reduction with some nourishing properties.
+Owners of dry skin must be a little more careful – use exfoliating enzymatic peelings and cleansers designed for dry skin, and soothe it with moisturisers for a day and night.
+If you notice any irritation and flaking, swap some of the harsher cosmetics for the ones dedicated to sensitive and problem skin.
+Going to dermatologist would also be advisable if you see no results despite using popular or science-based methods.

 Breakout treatment or how to get rid of spots overnight